Portal User Guide

 Asset

-Carousel content will cycle through a pre-selected number of assets in five-second intervals.
-To manually tab between carousel assets, simply use the navigational arrows beneath the carousel content.
+Carousels cycle through a pre-selected number of assets in five-second intervals.
+To manually cycle between carousel assets, use the navigational arrows beneath the carousel content.

 Collection